-You can locate your SEO tools here, in your back end navigation:
+You can locate your SEO tools in your back end navigation menu:

-There is a full suite of SEO tools available to you in the Artlogic CMS but it is your responsibility to manage any input of data.
+If you want to make adjustments, you can edit a whole series of properties for ANY address (URL) on the site using the SEO tools available to you in the Artlogic CMS.
+It will be your responsibility to manage any input of data.
 Please refer to your contract's terms and conditions for more details.

 Site index (active SEO)

-You can edit pages via Site index > select the pencil 'edit' button for your chosen page, or by selecting SEO tools > Edit page SEO on the front end of your site when logged in:
+You can also access this page by selecting SEO tools > Edit page SEO on the front end of your site when logged into the CMS.

 SEO Focus Keyword

 You can set an SEO Focus Keyword which may be used to analyse your page from an SEO standpoint.
 The 'SEO Focus Keyword' field in the SEO edit page will allow you to test the Focus Keyword before editing the content of the page for SEO purposes.

 Selecting the 'Create SEO overrides' checkbox will display a full suite of SEO fields from where you will be able to work on the SEO of the page.